Mentalab-hub/explorepy/docs/installation.rst

 Windows
 ^^^^^^^

-Option 1: installable .exe file (for manual commands, basic use)
+Option 1: Installable .exe file (for manual commands, basic use)

 This option is recommended for users who will only access the ExplorePy software from the command prompt, for example to quickly visualize and record data.
 To integrate the commands into a Python script (e.g. an experiment script),